Elia Comini: Life

 Elia Comini was born in Bologna on 7 May 1910 to Claudio Comini (a carpenter) and Emma Limoni (a dressmaker); one brother was Amleto.
 He was baptized in the local parish church on 8 May.
-In 1914 the Comini's moved to Casetta in the Salvaro parish in Bologna on the banks of the River Rhine along the Porrettana road.
+In 1914 the Comini's moved to Casetta in the Salvaro parish in Bologna on the banks of the Reno River along the Porrettana road.

 He attended the Salesian school in Finale Emilia where he later asked to be admitted into their order.
 He did his novitiate period in Castel de'Britti from 1925 to 1926 before making his first religious profession on 3 October 1926.
 His father died sometime during 1926 with the Salvaro archpriest Fidenzio Mellini (who himself knew Saint Giovanni Bosco) acted as a sort of surrogate father.
 Mellini had in fact predicted that Comini would become a priest and held him in high regard due to his goodness and intellect.

 Comini completed his studies at the Salesian-run high school in Valsalice in Turin (1926–28) and then graduated in literature from the college in Milan prior to receiving his ordination to the priesthood on 16 March 1935 in the Brescia Cathedral from Bishop Giacinto Tredici.
 He afterwards served as a teacher at the order's schools in both Chiari in Brescia (1936–41) and Treviglio at the Salesian Aspirantate (1941–44).

 In summer 1944 during World War II he returned to Salvaro to aid his frail mother and to render his aid to the aging Monsignor Mellini.
 But that area was the epicenter of war between the Nazis and the Allies as well as those partisan forces.
 To that end he turned his attention to the poor and displaced peoples that the war affected.
 He made himself available for hearing confessions and for preaching while also using his musical abilities to enliven the people.

 He soon came into contact with fellow priest (and future Servant of God) Nicola Capelli (in religious "Martino") and the pair often visited refugees and rendered medical aid to those who were wounded.
 On 29 September 1944 both he and Capelli were arrested en route to Grizzana where 69 people were about to be massacred.
 He had just celebrated his last Mass that morning.
 The Nazi S.S. considered them to be spies and so mistreated the pair and used them to transport their ammunition in terrible conditions.
 On 30 September he and Capelli spent their time comforting their fellow prisoners.
 The attempts made to rescue them were useless for Comini said "either all or none" even after his friend Commissioner Prefect Emilio Veggetti tried to secure his release.

 He and 44 others were shot dead around dusk on 1 October 1944 in the reservoir of the warehouse of the Industrie Canapiere Italiano.
-His remains were then cast into the Rhine.
+His remains were then cast into the Reno River.
 Before being shot he and Capelli heard each other's confessions before he granted their fellow hostages absolution in a loud and defiant voice.